 The first two were written from what numerous political prisoners remembered.
 The lyrics of the remaining ones were taken from popular music magazines that our relatives would send us, and also from vinyl LPs.

-We took in records that were in fact forbidden, or their possession would seriously endanger our safety.
-They were hidden in sleeves of records by inoffensive singers to the dictatorship.
+We took in records that were, in fact, forbidden, or their possession would seriously endanger our safety.
+They were hidden in sleeves of records by singers that were inoffensive to the dictatorship.
 Sometimes, we would also ‘pay’ a guard with a liquor bottle.

 Two comrades would spend a day taking down the lyrics of the songs, and I would spend two days listening attentively to transcribe the harmonic and rhythmic accompaniment, which I would write down in the usual manner that popular music operates.
 On the fourth day, the record would leave the prison.

 In each of the collective cells – one for forty prisoners and two for sixty prisoners – we had three record players belonging to the political prisoners.
 We would listen to music on this basic equipment as we liked, but not loudly, to avoid surprise raids by guards.

 The process of producing the Cantata Santa María de Iquique lasted little over two months, between the beginning of March and the second fortnight of May 1975.
 After writing down the lyrics from the record in a couple of days, I listened to the music for a month very carefully.
 Since I didn’t know how to read or write music, I annotated it with the note and chord names that accompanied the melody.